sachints-sk/model/README.md

 ### Recommendations

-The model is intended for research purposes only.
+The model is intended for both non-commercial and commercial usage.

 ## How to Get Started with the Model